Adventure. Immersion. Service. This whirlwind journey is packed to the brim with transformational experiences.

 This program can be combined with Summer, Fall, or Spring program options in other regions of the world (New Zealand & Australia, South America, Southeast Asia, Nepal & Tibet) for an in-depth and enriching global gap year experience.

 After meeting each other in the Cancun airport, we’ll head south down the spectacular Caribbean coast to the ancient Mayan city of Tulum.
 Perched atop a cliff overlooking the sea, it is one of the last cities built and inhabited by the Maya.
-While we enjoy its brilliant turquoise-blue waters and coral-crushed white sands, we’ll spend some time getting to know each other during our 3-day orientation.
+While we enjoy its brilliant turquoise-blue waters and crushed-coral white sands, we’ll spend some time getting to know each other during our 3-day orientation.
 Our time will focus on getting to know each other and creating a positive and reflective group culture to support us in realizing our program goals.

 In Tulum, we’ll also explore the incredible Mayan ruins along the coast, take a dip in some Cenotes (limestone sinkholes), and head inland to a Mayan ruin and one of the new seven wonders of the world, Chichén Itzá.

-We will then depart Mexico by ferry to the famous port of San Pedro on La Isla Bonita, Ambergris Caye in Belize.
+We depart Mexico by ferry to the famous port of San Pedro on La Isla Bonita, Ambergris Caye in Belize.
 Known for some of the best scuba diving and snorkeling in the world, we’ll complete our 5-day PADI Open Water Diver Certification course.
 Once certified, we will then participate in important marine wildlife research while exploring the underwater world’s second longest barrier reef.

 A 3-day catamaran adventure will allow us to snorkel through some of the lesser explored parts of the reef in between camping on beautiful, remote Caribbean islands.